abaer123/Racing-Repository/Courses/Workshops/AI/Optional_Enable_Code_Suggestions_In_VSC.md

 You can also find a blog about other supported [Web IDE's here](https://about.gitlab.com/blog/2023/06/01/extending-code-suggestions/)

 # Step 1: Connecting VSC
-1. Make sure you have VSC installed on your device, if you dont you can download it [here](https://code.visualstudio.com/Download)
+1. Make sure you have VSC installed on your device, if you don't you can download it [here](https://code.visualstudio.com/Download)

-2. First we want to make sure that we have our project ready to go on VSC.
-Navigate to the home page of our **_workshop-project_** and click the **clone** button.
-We then want to copy the whole URL in the **_Clone with HTTPS_** option.

-3. Next navigate to your VSC instance and on the left hand navigation menu click the **Extensions** button.
+2. Next navigate to your VSC instance and on the left hand navigation menu click the **Extensions** button.
 Once there we want to put 'GitLab Workflow' in the search bar and install.

-4. Once installed and enabled click the settings icon then click **Extension settings**.
+3. Once installed and enabled click the settings icon then click **Extension settings**.
 On the resulting page at the top of the settings click the checkbox next to **Enable code completion**

 # Step 2: Authenticating With GitLab
   **OAuth Method (recommended)**